Miles Teller: Career

+Early work and breakthrough (20042021)

 Teller appeared in many short films between 2004 and 2010.
 After graduating from Tisch School of the Arts in 2009, he made his major film debut in Rabbit Hole (2010), after Nicole Kidman handpicked him for the role.
-Teller starred in the stage musical Footloose in high school, and later starred in the 2011 remake film of the same name.
+Teller starred in the stage musical Footloose in high school, and later appeared in the 2011 remake film of the same name.
 In 2013, he starred in 21 & Over and The Spectacular Now, opposite Shailene Woodley.

 In Damien Chazelle's second film Whiplash (2014), Teller played a drummer who tries to impress his abusive jazz teacher (J. K. Simmons), which earned him nominations for the Gotham Independent Film Award for Best Actor, the Satellite Award for Best Actor – Motion Picture and the BAFTA Rising Star Award.

 Teller received further recognition for playing Peter Hayes in Divergent (2014), and the film's sequels, Insurgent (2015) and Allegiant (2016).
 He has also played Mister Fantastic in the reboot film Fantastic Four (2015) and arms dealer David Packouz in War Dogs (2016).
 He trained for 5 months to get in shape for the role of biopic boxer Vinny Paz in film Bleed for This (2016).

 In 2017, he starred in two biopic films, Only the Brave and Thank You for Your Service.
 In November 2020, it was announced that Teller will star in a political satire called The Fence.
 In September 2021, it was reported that filming on The Offer, the Paramount+ miniseries about the production of the film The Godfather in which Teller plays producer Albert S. Ruddy, was temporarily halted due to COVID concerns.
 The miniseries ran from April to June 2022.
 In November 2021, he appeared in Taylor Swift's music video "I Bet You Think About Me" directed by Blake Lively.

+Top Gun: Maverick and beyond (2022present)

 In 2022, he starred in Top Gun: Maverick.
 He was initially hesitant to accept the role, as he was wary of the potential success and attention he would receive from starring in a major film alongside Tom Cruise.
 He was convinced to accept it by Cruise himself, who persuaded him that he was perfect for the role.
-In May 2022, Miles Teller stated that he had been pitching a follow-up film centered around his character to the studio.
-The actor referred to his pitch as Top Gun: Rooster.
-By July of the same year, he stated that he has been having ongoing discussions regarding a sequel with Tom Cruise.
+In May 2022, Teller stated that he had been pitching a follow-up film centered around his character to the studio.
+Teller referred to his pitch as Top Gun: Rooster.
+By July of the same year, he stated that he has been having ongoing discussions regarding a sequel with Cruise.
 In regard to the popularity and support, Teller said that the experience has "been awesome" and that "I've never really experienced something like this in my life."

-Teller made his hosting debut on the opener of the 48th season of Saturday Night Live.
+Teller made his hosting debut on the opener of the 48th season of Saturday Night Live in 2022, and during the Super Bowl LVII telecast in 2023, Teller, his wife, and their dog starred in a commercial for Bud Light in which they pass the time while waiting for a customer service representative to speak to them, dancing to the on-hold music.